bigcommerce/stencil-cli/README.md

 If you would like to improve this project check out the [Contributing Guide](./CONTRIBUTING.md).
 Also, you can find the implementation details there.

+## Running in docker

+There is possibility to run stencil-cli in docker.
+Here are steps to have this functionality.
+First of all, build a docker image, let's name it `bc/stencil-cli` Run `docker build . -t bc/stencil-cli` in stencil-cli repo directory.

+Then, after the image is built, you want to run some commands against your theme.

+For example
+`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it bc/stencil-cli stencil init`, where `3005` is port number definded in `config.stencil.json` and `/bigcommerce/cornerstone` path to where theme is located.

+`docker run -p 3005:3005 -v /bigcommerce/cornerstone:/usr/src/app -it bc/stencil-cli stencil start` and so on

 ## License

 Copyright (c) 2015-present, BigCommerce Inc.